simonreise/remote-sensing-processor/docs/api/regression.rst

 ``rsp.segmentation.train`` also saves CSV and Tensorboard logs in directory where checkpoint file is saved.

-DiNAT and NAT backbones require ``natten`` library, that is not available on Windows and Mac and not available via Conda.
+DiNAT backbone require ``natten`` library, that is not available on Windows and Mac and not available via Conda.
 RSP supports DiNAT backbone, but you need to install ``natten`` in your python env manually.

 List of available Scikit-learn models